saucecontrol/PhotoSauce/src/NativeCodecs/Libjxl/readme.md

 This MagicScaler plugin wraps the [libjxl](https://github.com/libjxl/libjxl) reference [JPEG XL](https://jpeg.org/jpegxl/) codec.

 *IMPORTANT*: `libjxl` is a preview release and may not be fully stable.
-In particular, it may crash your process on out of memory conditions.
-See: https://github.com/libjxl/libjxl/issues/1450.
+See https://github.com/libjxl/libjxl/releases for details

 Requirements
 ------------